medic/cht-docs/content/en/apps/tutorials/application-tests.md

 We start by adding a file where a group of related tests are written.
 It is customary to keep one test file per individual unit of the component.
 For example, in the default config, all tests for the pregnancy form are in the [pregnancy.spec.js](https://github.com/medic/cht-core/blob/master/config/default/test/forms/pregnancy.spec.js) file.

-Let's introduce some relevant sections from a typical test file:
+Let's introduce some important sections from a typical test file:

 ```js